diyorbek/savodliy/README.md

-# Typeahead
+# Savodliy

 A simple server which checks words with Uzbek dictionary, gives suggestions or adds words to the dictionary.

-The API is publicly available at this domain: `typeahead.spider.uz`
+The API is publicly available at this domain: `savodliy.spider.uz`

 ## Check word